soxofaan/scala-playground/README.md

 ## Launch

-Run the docker image to serve our notebooks,
+Run the docker image to serve the notebooks, for example:
-basically:

     docker run --rm -it -p 8888:8888 -v $PWD/notebooks:/home/jovyan/work jupyter-almond

 Of course it is possible to finetune some Jupyter aspects.
-For example, change the port number when it is already in use and predefine the Jupyter security token:
+For example, change the port number (when it is already in use) and predefine the Jupyter security token:

     docker run --rm -it -p 9999:8888 -v $PWD/notebooks:/home/jovyan/work -e JUPYTER_TOKEN="s" jupyter-almond